ProMKQ/SelfAssessment/Skills/Programming.md

   - pure function: 🖐️ used
   - lambda expression: 🖐️ used
   - side effects: 🖐️ used
-  - closure
+  - closure: 🎓 known
-  - partial application
+  - partial application: 🎓 known
-  - curry
+  - curry: 🎓 known
-  - higher order
+  - higher order: 🎓 known
   - recursion: 🖐️ used
   - callback: 🖐️ used
   - listener: 🖐️ used
-  - compose
+  - compose: 🎓 known
-  - pipe
+  - pipe: 🎓 known
   - memoize: 🖐️ used
   - wrapper: 🖐️ used
-  - functor
+  - functor: 🎓 known
-  - monad
+  - monad: 🎓 known
-  - monoid
+  - monoid: 🎓 known
   - generator: 🖐️ used
-  - coroutine: 👂 heard
+  - coroutine: 🎓 known
 - Data structures
   - array: 🖐️ used
   - structure: 🖐️ used